zalando/nakadi/README.md

 ### Events and Event Types

 The Nakadi API allows the publishing and consuming of _events_ over HTTP.
-To do this the producer must register an _event type_ with the Nakadi schema registry.
+To do this, the producer must register an _event type_ with the Nakadi schema registry.

 The event type contains information such as the name, the owning application, strategies for partitioning and enriching data, and a JSON schema.
 Once the event type is created, a publishing resource becomes available that will accept events for the type, and consumers can also read from the event stream.

-There are three main _categories_ of event type defined by Nakadi -
+There are three main _categories_ of event type defined by Nakadi:

-- Undefined: A free form category suitable for events that are entirely custom to the producer.
+- Undefined: A free-form category suitable for events that are entirely custom to the producer.

 - Data: an event that represents a change to a record or other item, or a new item.
 Change events are associated with a create, update, delete, or snapshot operation.

-- Business: an event that is part of, or drives a business process, such as a state transition in a customer order.
+- Business: an event that is part of, or drives, a business process, such as a state transition in a customer order.

 The events for the business and data change helper categories follow a generic Nakadi event schema as well as a schema custom to the event data.
 The generic